 He was re-elected to the 57th Legislature in the provincial election held September 27, 2010.
 He is currently opposition critic for matters related to the Departments of Post-Secondary Education, Training and Labour, Justice and the Office of the Attorney General.
 For more than two decades, he was employed in a variety of roles from sales representative to key account representative for several international companies.
 He is devoted to a number of causes, including: school breakfast programs, funding for families that must leave the province for medically referred heath care and improving pediatric oncology care in the province.
 He is also concerned with the correlation between children's cancer and the use of pesticides.
 In his free time, Mr. Collins enjoys skiing, sailing, curling, and golf.
 He and his wife, Lisette Richard, live in Moncton.
 Mr. Collins’s son, Sean, passed away in July 2007 from a cancer-related illness.

 Antonia entered the world of cancer in 2009 when her two year old son was diagnosed with stage IV neuroblastoma.
-Antonia is the founder of Neuroblastoma Canada, the Chair of the Parent Advisory Council for the New Approaches to Neuroblastoma Therapy (NANT) consortium, a member of the Cancer in Young People Canada (CYP-C) steering committee, is the pediatric community member for the Ontario Cancer Research Ethics Board (OCREB), writes chapters for the CNCF Neuroblastoma Parent Handbook, and volunteers for many other cancer focused organizations.
+Antonia is the founder of Neuroblastoma Canada, the Education Officer of the Parent Advisory Council for the New Approaches to Neuroblastoma Therapy (NANT) consortium, a member of the Cancer in Young People Canada (CYP-C) steering committee, the pediatric community member for the Ontario Cancer Research Ethics Board (OCREB), and volunteers for many other cancer focused organizations.
 Antonia holds a masters degree in Systems Design Engineering from the University of Waterloo.
 Antonia lives in Ontario, Canada with her husband Aaron and three beautiful boys, Nate, Alex and Jonathan.